Skip to main content

 No, the ResNet User Agreement clearly states that the use of P2P file sharing applications to distribute copyrighted materials is strictly prohibited.
 Furthermore, the use of P2P file sharing applications constitutes the establishment of a network server.
 All network servers must be registered and approved by the UCF Network Services as per University policy 2018, part II, section N.

-The ResNet AUP does not prohibit users from participating in online gaming services and the Network Services does not take any action to prevent the functionality of online games.
-However, some online games have difficulty communicating through the ResNet firewall and may not function properly on ResNet.
-The Network Services will not make accommodations to provide support for online games.
-If a particular title does not function, the user will need to seek support from the title’s manufacturer.
+Yes!
+ResNet does not prohibit users from participating in online gaming services and UCF IT does not actively prevent the functionality of online games.
+However, some online games may not function correctly on ResNet.
+If a particular title does not function, you will need to seek support from the title’s manufacturer.
+UCF IT cannot guarantee the functionality of all titles.

 Contact the UCF IT Support Center by phone at 407-823-5117 or by email at itsupport@ucf.edu.